The Maryland General Assembly 2023 session ended on April 10, 2023. Eight of our 10 bills passed. They are listed here:

 - The SB0798, HB0705.
 Declaration of Rights – Right to Reproductive Freedom, which makes the constitutional right to reproductive liberty a ballot item on the next Maryland general election in 2024;

 - The SB341, HB477.
 Access to Reproductive Health Care at Public Institutions of Higher Learning, to make reproductive healthcare available to students at public colleges and universities;

-- SB129, HB0004.
-Sexual Crimes – Repeal of Spousal Defense.
-This bill proposes to repeal the law allowing marriage as a defense to sex crimes.
+- The SB129, HB0004.
+Sexual Crimes – Repeal of Spousal Defense, that repeals marriage as a defense for sexual crimes;

-- SB185, HB0003.
-The Maryland State Police Gun Center – Protective Orders.
-This bill will expand the role of the Maryland State Police Gun Center to include collecting and tracking data on guns surrendered pursuant to a final protective order.
+- the SB185, HB0003.
+The Maryland State Police Gun Center – Protective Orders, that holds the new Maryland Gun Control Center responsible for tracking guns surrendered due to final protective orders;